cboettig/labnotebook/research.md

 own head if no where else.
-I enjoy questions of ["Pasteur's Quadrant"](http://en.wikipedia.org/wiki/Pasteur%27s_quadrant), basic science with clear policy relevance, and am fascinated with how we can better confront theoretical models with a rapidly expanding array of real world data, and what role new statistical and computational tools will play in that process.
+I enjoy questions of ["Pasteur's Quadrant"](http://en.wikipedia.org/wiki/Pasteur%27s_quadrant), basic science with clear policy relevance, and am fascinated with how we can better confront theoretical models with a rapidly expanding array of real world data.
 These interests couple to a long standing passion for mathematical biology, where I have always been interested in the role of nonlinear and stochastic dynamics -- two themes that run throughout my work.